Fire Defense would have three divisions:

 All along the alignment, but off to one side, a series of geyser nozzles would be installed and connected to both air and water.
 Every valve would be individually controlled.
 Each valve would be designed, upon command, to discharge a billowing geyser, or to sprinkle a little or a lot.
 Watching from afar the Fire Department would match the water distribution to the fire dynamics.

 Along the sides and the upwind edge of a fire, the Fire Defense sprinkler line might affect containment.
 However, in high winds, any defensive line on the downwind side may not stop the fire progression.
 The Fire Defense line might suppress the wall of flame, but additional fires ignited by sparks and burning embers may proliferate beyond the fire line.
-Conventional fire trucks, aerial tankers, drones carrying water or retardant, water cannons, manned helicopters, or air tankers might be necessary.
+Conventional fire trucks, drones carrying water or retardant, water cannons, manned helicopters, or air tankers might be necessary.
 With the advancing wall of flame suppressed, the fire crews could focus on the spot fires beyond the front line.

 Wallawater Tankers: